Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

 This guide demonstrates two kinds of ssl proxy connection:

 - Loopback connection on DUT node
-- DPDK ethernet connection between DUT and client/server nodes
+- Ethernet connection between DUT and client/server nodes

 *******************
 Loopback Connection
 *******************

 The loopback interface is a software virtual interface that is always up and available after it has been configured.
-In this setup, NGINX https server, NGINX https proxy and wrk2 client run over VPP's host stack on DUT and communicate with each other through VPP loopback interfaces.
+In this setup, NGINX https server, NGINX reverse proxy and wrk2 client run over VPP's host stack on DUT and communicate with each other through VPP loopback interfaces.